zoxpx/pxdocs/content/shared/portworx-install-with-kubernetes-cloud-gcp-prerequisites.md

 keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, gke, gce
 ---

-Before installing _Portworx-Enterprise_, make sure your environment meets the following requirements:
+Before installing {{< pxEnterprise >}}, make sure your environment meets the following requirements:

 * **Image type**: Only GKE clusters provisioned on [Ubuntu Node Images](https://cloud.google.com/kubernetes-engine/docs/node-images) support Portworx.
 You must specify the **Ubuntu** node image when you create clusters.

 * **Resource requirements**: Portworx requires that each node in the Kubernetes cluster has at least 4 CPUs and 4 GB memory for Portworx.
 It is important to keep this in mind when selecting the machine types during cluster creation.